Introduction

 • statement from a medical practitioner

-• reference from a licence holder verifying your experience in the nominated class (civil classes)
+• a reference from a licence holder stating the applicant has experience in the class of blasting explosive being sought

 How to apply